mdhabibi/Neural-Compression-with-Autoencoders/README.md

 ### Summary
 The evaluation metrics indicate that **Model 01** stands out as the most effective in reconstructing images from the EMNIST dataset, with the highest SSIM and PSNR scores and the lowest loss values.
 Models 03 and 04 offer competitive performance, with Model 02 lagging slightly behind in terms of image quality preservation.
 These insights are crucial for further refinement of autoencoder models for image reconstruction tasks.
+### Conclusion:
+This approach allowed us to systematically explore the impact of different decoder configurations on the quality of image reconstruction, leading to valuable insights for enhancing autoencoder performance in image-based tasks.

 The results show that the **Mean Squared Error (MSE)** is identical for both the full autoencoder